Institute of the Incarnate Word: History

+Scandals

+After the denunciation of seminarians accusing the founder of the Institute, Carlos Miguel Buela, of sexual abuse, a decree of the Congregation for Institutes of Consecrated Life, signed by Cardinal Gardin in 2010, judged these accusations to be plausible and found Buela guilty of inappropriate behavior with adults.
+He then had to leave Argentina and retire to the Abbey of La Pierre-qui-Vire in France.
+In 2016, he moved to Genoa, Italy.
+The Institute of the Incarnate Word continues on its website to refer to its founder, honors him following his death, and remains silent on abuses.
+Several articles detail a persistent dispute with the Holy See, and a "shadow government" denounced by Cardinal Santos Abril, the Pontifical Commissioner of the congregation, which forbids any homage to the founder, who was dismissed by the Vatican under Benedict XVI.
+As of 2025, the Institute still showed honor to Buela and conducted pilgrimages to his tomb.

+Cardinal Theodore McCarrick donated large sums of money, a total of over $1 million, to IVE toward IVE seminary expenses and Buela's care after his removal.
+McCarrick, who was found guilty of abusing seminarians after being publicly accused in 2018, had a close relationship with the IVE, ordaining many of its seminarians and for a time retiring in one of the IVE's seminaries.

 Specific locations

 United States

 The first IVE priests to come to the United States arrived in New York in December 1989, the SSVM sisters arriving shortly thereafter.

 Several years later, given its rapid growth, the IVE officially established the Province of the Immaculate Conception which includes the United States, Canada, Mexico, and Guyana.
 The Institute began its American novitiate (St. Isaac Jogues & Companion Martyrs Novitiate) in 1998, its seminary (the Ven.
 Fulton Sheen House of Formation) in 1999, and a high school seminary (Bl.
 Jose Sanchez del Rio High School Seminary) in 2008.
 That same year in Guyana, the IVE also started a residence for boys who aspire to the priesthood.
 In the province there are currently 40 priests and about 75 young men in formation.

 Tajikistan

 John Paul II entrusted The Mission sui iuris in Tajikistan to the care of the Institute on September 29, 1997.
 As the Holy See indicates, a mission sui iuris is a special missionary territory which is not part of any diocese, vicariate, or apostolic jurisdiction.
 Thus, to provide an organized structure to such a territory, the Pope appoints a religious superior as the highest-ranking Church authority within its boundaries.
 As of 2005 Tajikistan had only 245 Catholics being tended to by five priests, all of whom belong to the institute.